 To strengthen your website’s security, and the first thing YOU MUST do before you even start your WordPress installation, is to change your database prefix.
 While this is not the best and only security solution, changing the default database prefix adds an extra layer of protection against successful SQL injection attacks.
 It will take you less than 5 seconds, but may save you lots of headaches in the future.

 You can do this when you first install WordPress.
 When you’re asked to enter your database details, make sure you enter something random in the “Table Prefix” field.
 Never use the default settings (see picture below).

 You can also find this setting in the “wp-config.php” file if you ever decide to change it in the future, but make sure to back up your database first.

-This is targeted to a more experienced developer.
+This is targeted at a more experienced developer.
 But don’t fret, developing a theme for WordPress is super easy (there are thousands of tutorials on the web, just Google it!).

 But, for those of us who are selfish, stubborn and like to be in control, I highly recommend a starter theme called Underscores.

 Why Underscores?
 It is developed by Automatic - the guys that develop WordPress, so the support is there, and there are lot of things already covered in this theme to support WordPress.
 It is a starter theme, sort of like a half-baked theme.
-It gives you the basis of a theme, and you add all the things that YOU need.
-You don’t really need to know any WordPress functions, most of the functions are already written.
+It gives you the foundations and you add all the things that YOU need.
+You don’t really need to know any WordPress functions, most of them are already written.
 So you can just start styling!